 Based in Cwmbran, Torfaen, South Wales, we have travelled widely at home and abroad and enjoy a special relationship with the Madrigalchor of Cwmbran’s twin town, Bruchsal, Germany, with whom we have exchanged visits on four occasions.

-In recent years, we have enjoyed a number of successful tours to Prague, Salzburg, St. Petersburg and Florence as well as Budapest, Krakow and Tallinn.
+In recent years, we have enjoyed a number of successful tours to Prague, Salzburg, St. Petersburg and Florence as well as Budapest, Krakow, Tallinn, Vienna and Venice (singing at St. Marks).
 We think of ourselves as an ‘international choir’, singing in many different styles and many different languages.

-We have recently returned from our very successful tour to Barcelona, Spain, and are looking forward to planning our next tour.
+We have recently returned from our very successful tour to Vicenza, Padua and Venice (which culminated in singing at a mass in St. Marks), and are looking forward to planning our next tour.

 Our Musical Director: Mr Alan Moore Alan was educated at Lewis Grammar School for boys, Pengam, and was taught music by the late renowned Welsh composer David Wynne.
 He graduated from the University of Wales, Cardiff, and began his music teaching career in the Midlands continuing for over twenty years in St. Julians High School, Newport.
 It was here that he had the opportunity to develop the musical ability of his pupils to the full.
 In fact, many of his past pupils practise music all over the world – not only as music teachers, advisors, BBC music directors, opera controllers and professional international singers, but also as Professors of music as far afield as China and America.